 Providing quality care for aging loved ones is a concern for more and more families as the population grows older.
 We know that navigating the types of senior care services and facilities can be overwhelming, especially when you’re making the decision for a loved one.
 Many factors go into determining the best assistance and care.
 Two prominent factors are the nature of care needed and cost.
 The type of care chosen largely determines the cost.
 There are many options, for both care and financing.
 In part one of this series, we will define the options available for safely providing quality living environments, both in-home and residential.
-In part two we will discuss the financial responsibilities and options for funding.
+In part two we discuss the financial responsibilities and ways to pay for assisted living.

 How to Choose the Appropriate Care

 The goal for all senior care is to provide the best care in the chosen environment.
 One of the first decisions to be made is if a loved one can be cared for properly in-home or if a new home solution is needed.
 With today’s technology and training available, there are more opportunities for loved ones to stay in their homes for care, both with daily living activities and more acute medical care.

 Once a determination has been made that a loved one needs assistance with daily living tasks, it is time to choose between in-home care and residential care.
 Most individuals and families would prefer that their elderly be able to stay in their home or familiar surroundings.
 However, it is vital that families, caregivers, doctors and other interested parties agree on what type of care a person needs.
 Placing an individual in an assisted living community when in fact they need around the clock management sets both the facility and the family up for disappointment, frustration, and needless expense.

 This chart quickly summarizes pros & cons for each option.
 But at Assisted Living Services we understand that each situation is different, and each individual is just that – a person with unique needs.